sanderlin2013/sanderlin2013.github.io/_posts/2022-12-22-Navigating_Pipelines_to_Find_Feature_Importances.md

 ```

 I decided to use a [ColumnTransformer](https://scikit-learn.org/stable/modules/generated/sklearn.compose.ColumnTransformer.html#sklearn.compose.ColumnTransformer) so that I could use pre-made packages to process my data.
-I scaled my numeric ordinal and interval data using `MinMaxScaler` (this standardized all of the responses between 0-1, which was handy as most of the data was binary.)
+I scaled my numeric ordinal and interval data using [`MinMaxScaler`](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.MinMaxScaler.html) (this standardized all of the responses between 0-1, which was handy as most of the data was binary).
 I used [OneHotEncoder](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.OneHotEncoder.html#sklearn.preprocessing.OneHotEncoder) in order to create dummy variables of the categorical features.
 I then used `remainder="passthrough"` so that any columns not specified in the `ColumnTransformer` would be left alone.